Policy overview: Scottish Parliament Elections 2026

 Four of the main parties have referenced the cost of the school day, with many focusing on the cost of school meals and breakfast clubs.

+• Conservatives - Support introduction of breakfast clubs for all primary school pupils.
 Support a national ban on mobile phones in schools

-The SNP and Greens also reference the cost of school clothing, with the SNP pledging to update current school clothing grant in line with inflation, whilst the Greens say they will make the existing guidance to cap the cost of school uniforms statutory.
+The SNP and Scottish Greens also reference the cost of school clothing, with the SNP pledging to update current school clothing grant in line with inflation, whilst the Greens say they will make the existing guidance to cap the cost of school uniforms statutory.

 Whole family support